Nikon D3300 vs Sony A3000

 It is notable that the D3300 has a microphone port, which is missing on the A3000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D3300 and the A3000 have been discontinued, but can regularly be found used on eBay.
+Both the D3300 and the A3000 have been discontinued, but can regularly be found used on ebay.
 The D3300 was replaced by the Nikon D3400, while the A3000 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3300 and A3000 can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Sony A3000 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3300 or the Sony A3000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.